 By Stan McWilliams

 Leaving the heady expanse of the Atlantic Ocean that wraps the Donegal coast and the flat rock of Tory Island stranded on the northern horizon, I was exhilarated coming down the steep slopes of Errigal mountain.
 My steps were confident on the loose gravel path, my head clear and refreshed, just what I needed.
 It was a beautiful morning, a blue sky deepening as the sun reached its late summer zenith.
-I thought I was alone on the mountain that day when I surprised Peter having his lunch behind a large boulder, on his way up.
+I thought I was alone on the mountain that day when I surprised Peter on his way up, having his lunch behind a large boulder.

 A few years ago, I arrived in Dublin to take a Master’s in English at Trinity College, loved the city and stayed.
 Afterwards, I worked for a large social media company, managing several teams that moderated their content.
 I saw the worst of it.
 It’s hard to believe what some people post.
 Ireland’s wild places became my refuge where I walked as often as I could.
 John, my boyfriend from the North, warned me that I would suffer if I stayed.
 But the salary was very good and there was a certain excitement, feeling you worked at the cutting edge of media.
 And I loved the city’s lifestyle, even with the chaotic onset of the Covid pandemic.